February 6

 Eggs

 Our first test was an over-easy egg without any butter or oil.
 The egg stuck to the pan pretty badly at first, then it eventually released naturally.
-Unfortunately, by the time it released, the egg was much more done than most people like their eggs.
+Unfortunately, by the time it released, the egg was overcooked.

 Scrambled eggs fared better, but there was some residue in the pan after cooking; they did not slide out like you see on the infomercial.